exabounds/ibm-pisa/branch-analysis/README.md

 For example, the first branch in the example above is characterized as follows.
 It is an unconditional branch (ub), the branch instruction is in function 0 (as found in the instrumented bitcode), in basic block 0 of function 0 (also as found in the instrumented bitcode), it is the 5th instruction in the basic block, the branch outcome is true (1) and the branch instruction was executed by thread number 0 of process number 0.
 Single-threaded, single-process programs will always have "0 0" in the last two columns of the trace for all branches.

-Then the trace will be input to a separate program```branchBehavior.cc``` that quantifies the predictability of the branch behavior of a program.
-This separate program calculates the [branch entropy](https://link.springer.com/chapter/10.1007/978-3-540-78153-0_21) and the maximum branch outcome method proposed in chapter 4.4.4 [here](https://doi.org/10.3929/ethz-b-000212482).
+The trace will be input to```branchBehavior.cc``` that quantifies the predictability of the branch behavior of a program.```branchBehavior.cc``` calculates the [branch entropy](https://link.springer.com/chapter/10.1007/978-3-540-78153-0_21) and the max-outcome branch prediction method proposed in chapter 4.4.4 [here](https://doi.org/10.3929/ethz-b-000212482).
 While the first metric only takes into account the size of the global or local history size, the latter metric can also take into account the limited size of the branch pattern table.
 The output will be a .csv file which includes the values of the branch behavior characterization metrics.

 - How to compile the```branchBehavior.cpp``` code?
 The code must be compiled as follows.